 India Intern visa processing time

 The Indian Mission/Post requires at least three working days to process the case and issue a visa.
-The period of India Intern visa is restricted to the duration of the Internship program or one year, whichever is less.
+The period of an India Intern visa is restricted to the duration of the Internship program or one year, whichever is less.

 Annual issuance limit